VimDefecator/lzwarc/README.md

 `$ ./lzwarc xp password archivename [dest_dir/ [pref1 pref2 ...]]`

--- extract items to which internal path begins with one of given prefixes (defaults to any) to dest_dir/ (defaults to current)
+-- extract files to which internal path begins with one of given prefixes (defaults to any) to dest_dir/ (defaults to current)

 `$ ./lzwarc l archivename [pref1 pref2 ...]`

--- list items to which internal path begins with one of given prefixes (defaults to any)
+-- list contents to which internal path begins with one of given prefixes (defaults to any)